Simon Zebo: 2016–2021

 On 20 January 2016, Zebo was named in Ireland's 35-man squad for the 2016 Six Nations Championship.
 On 7 February 2016, Zebo started at Fullback against Wales in Ireland's opening match of the Six Nations.
 On 27 February 2016, Zebo came off the bench in Ireland's 21–10 defeat against England.
 On 26 October 2016, Zebo was named in Ireland's squad for the 2016 end-of-year rugby union internationals.
 On 5 November 2016, Zebo started in Ireland's test against New Zealand at Soldier Field, Chicago, scoring a try in a 40–29 win that was Ireland's first ever against the All Blacks.

 Zebo was named in the Ireland squad for the 2017 Six Nations Championship, and started every game in the tournament.
 He was also selected in the squad for the 2017 Summer Tour against the United States and Japan.
-He came of the bench against the United States on 10 June, scoring a try in Ireland's 55–19 win.
+He came off the bench against the United States on 10 June, scoring a try in Ireland's 55–19 win.
 He also started in the first test against Japan on 17 June, but a knee injury ruled him out of the second test.

 After a four-year absence due to his move to play for Racing 92 in France, Zebo returned to the Ireland squad when he was selected by head coach Andy Farrell for the 2021 Autumn internationals.